• Facebook

 Spiral cut hams are the easiest ham to prepare because they’re sliced and ready to go.
 A shank half ham is a bone-in ham that is not yet sliced.
 You really can use any of these types of ham, but with the shank half ham, you’ll need to do a little extra slicing.

 The first step to preparing a ham is to remove all the packaging.
 If there’s any extra liquid in the bottom of the package, discard it.
-If your ham is frozen, you’ll need to thaw it before you cook it.
+If you have a frozen ham, thaw it before you cook it.
 Many hams have a small piece of plastic that sits on top of the bone, be sure to discard that.

 If you’re using a spiral cut ham, you can place your ham in a roasting pan and proceed with your recipe.
 If you’re using a shank half ham, you’ll want to use a sharp knife to score a diamond pattern across the top of the ham.
 You’ll also need to score a boneless ham.
 This creates plenty of crevices for the glaze to soak into the ham as it bakes.

 The easiest way to cook a ham is to bake it in the oven, or cook it in a crockpot.
-To bake your ham, you’ll want to pour half the glaze over the top, cover it with foil, then bake.
-At the end of the baking time, uncover the ham and pour the remaining glaze over the top.
-Bake until the glaze is caramelized, then serve.
+To bake your ham, you’ll want to pour half the glaze over the top, cover it with foil, then bake on the center rack in the oven.
+At the end of the baking time, uncover the ham and brush the remaining glaze over the top.
+Bake or broil until the glaze is caramelized, then serve.
+Be sure to reserve the ham bone to make soup the next day!

 To cook a ham in a slow cooker, choose a ham that is small enough to fit into your crockpot.
 Place the ham cut side down in the crockpot.
 Pour the glaze over the top.
 Cook for 3-4 hours on low heat.